Skip to main content

 Dose Dependency and Sleep Architecture

-The influence of on sleep is highly dependent on the dosage administered.
+The influence of testosterone therapy on sleep is highly dependent on the dosage administered.
 The goal of a clinically supervised protocol is to mimic the body’s natural levels, thereby supporting its innate functions.
 Supraphysiological doses, such as those associated with anabolic steroid abuse or poorly managed protocols, can have the opposite effect, actively disrupting sleep.

 Large amounts of exogenous testosterone have been associated with insomnia, reduced sleep duration, and decreased sleep efficiency.
 This distinction is fundamental to understanding the responsible application of hormonal optimization.